Richard St. Barbe Baker: Death and legacy

 St. Barbe Baker died on 9 June 1982 while visiting Saskatoon, Saskatchewan where he is buried at Woodlawn Cemetery.
 The following day the Universal House of Justice cabled:PASSING DISTINGUISED DEDICATED SERVANT HUMANITY RICHARD ST BARBE BAKER LOSS TO ENTIRE WORLD AND TO BAHAI COMMUNITY AN OUTSTANDING SERVANT SPOKESMAN FAITH.
-HIS DEVOTON BELOVED GUARDIAN [ Shoghi Effendi ] NEVER CEASING EFFORTS BEST INTERESTS MANKIND MAERITORIOUS EXAMPLE.
+HIS DEVOTION BELOVED GUARDIAN [ Shoghi Effendi ] NEVER CEASING EFFORTS BEST INTERESTS MANKIND MAERITORIOUS EXAMPLE.

 Just days before his death he planted his last tree on the grounds of the University of Saskatchewan, and he was working on his thirty-first book.
 A memorial marker dedicated by Meewasin Valley Authority and the Saskatoon Bahá'í community honours Baker's last tree planting on World Environment Day 5 June 1982 and the interpretive sign pays tribute to the legacy of tree planting initiated internationally by Richard St. Barbe Baker.
 Saskatoon City Council in 1979 celebrated the achievement and distinction of Baker naming the afforestation area preserved in perpetuity in Saskatoon [south of the CNR station] in his honour ~ the Richard St. Barbe Baker Afforestation Area.
 Richard St. Barbe Baker's papers, manuscripts, personal correspondence, forestry and conservation activities, photographs and fonds are preserved at the University of Saskatchewan Archives and Special Collections room.
 Baker Road in the Rural Municipality of Corman Park No. 344 is located near the two homestead lands of Richard St. Barbe Baker and his brother James Scott St. Barbe Baker.

 A memorial to St. Barbe Baker was unveiled in his birth village of West End in Hampshire in March 2003.
 The memorial includes a bronze bas-relief image of St. Barbe Baker sculpted by Jill Tweed, set in granite atop a Portland stone column.
 There is also a street in the village named Barbe Baker Avenue.